Organ-Quality-Assessment/orqa_image_grading_client/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: Add a new user story issue, including a list of tasks which should be included as task issues.
+about: 'Create a user story to describe a feature.
+Include a list of tasks, that should also be added as task issues. '
 title: 'User Story: '
 labels: ''
 assignees: ''